hayatkhan8660-maker/DVFL-Net/README.md

 ## Getting FLOPs
 ```
-python get_flops.py --cfg <provide configuration of your model>
+python get_flops.py --cfg <provide the path of configuration file of your model>
 ```

 ## Visualization